Research in Mechanical Engineering

 Structural Dynamics Research Group is focused on experimentally probing and analytically predicting the dynamic motion of structures

 Research Centers and Consortia

 The Polymer Engineering Center can trace its activities back to 1946 when Professor Ronald Daggett first included plastics in the mechanical engineering curriculum.
 Daggett not only taught the first plastics course in engineering worldwide, but he also created the first plastics research group.
-Currently, the group has six faculty members (Osswald, Turng, Rudolph, Gramann, Ploeg, Rowlands, and Pfefferkorn) with a wide variety of expertise and research interests.
+The current faculty members (Osswald, Turng, and Pfefferkorn) have a wide variety of expertise and research interests.
 These range from traditional plastics and polymeric/metal composites to bio-based polymers, composites, and smart materials; additive manufacturing; from conventional to emerging and innovative processes, from geometric modeling and prototyping to process control and automation; from nanofilm and nanocomposites to microcellular plastics; and from advanced modeling and simulation to Internet and Web-based tools for design and manufacturing.

 The Wisconsin Applied Computing Center was established due to the co-founders’ shared belief that modeling, simulation, and visualization are poised to become prevalent in solving hard problems and fostering innovation in Engineering.
 The mission of the center is twofold: (i) discover and share new ways in which computer modeling, simulation, and visualization can foster innovation and scientific discover; and (ii) combine cutting edge research and education in applied computing with a strong outreach effort.

 - Xiaoping Qian

 - Vadim Shapiro

 - Darryl Thelen